aetperf/aetperf.github.io/_posts/2022-03-03-Applying-a-row-wise-function-to-a-Pandas-dataframe.md

-We observe that using the array of values from the pandas.Series as argument of the row-wise function, and accessing the data with indices is the fastest when using `.iterrows()`.
-However, all three `iterrows` methods are incredibly slow.
+We observe that using the array of values from the pandas.Series as argument of the row-wise function, and accessing the data with indices is the fastest method when using `.iterrows()`.
+However, all three `iterrows` methods are very slow.

 ## pandas.DataFrame.apply

-The `apply` method also iterate over DataFrame rows (with the `axis=1` argument), returning either a Series (default) or an array (with `raw=True`).
+The `apply` method also iterates over dataframe rows (with the `axis=1` argument), returning either a Series (default) or an array (with `raw=True`).
 Here is what Pandas' [documentation](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.apply.html) says about this:
 > the passed function will receive ndarray objects instead.
 If you are just applying a NumPy reduction function this will achieve much better performance.

 |function name| method | returning rows as | row-wise function | argument type  |